shru-24/jsproj/README.md

-A mini project of tic tac toe game using full concept of JAVASCRIPT
+A mini project of tic tac toe game and calculator  using full concept of JAVASCRIPT